zhaff/Powershell-SharePoint-Access-Checker/README.md

 $URLsFile = "C:\sp-checker\SiteCollectionList.csv"
 ```

-4) Save your settings
+6) Save your settings

-5) Add your SharePoint URLS in file "SiteCollectionList.csv" (using Notepad)

-5) Right-click the file "get-sp-access.ps1" and click Run with PowerShell
+7) Right-click the file "get-sp-access.ps1" and click Run with PowerShell

-* Enter 'Y' if it asks for Execution policy change
+    - Enter 'Y' if it asks for Execution policy change

-* If you need to stop it, press CTRL + C
+    - If you need to stop it, press CTRL + C

-6) All generated logs files can be found in folder defined in step 1.
+8) All generated logs files can be found in folder defined in step 1.
 Example: "C:\sp-checker\logs"